The best Minecraft server hosting services specialize in delivering an uninterrupted, high-quality, user-friendly gaming experience.

 There are tons of dedicated servers that cater to the Minecraft multiplayer mode, but don’t forget that joining Minecraft servers could potentially expose your IP to a third-party – so if you’re looking for a safer way to play, we’ve got you covered.
 This year has certainly opened doors for new server hosting sites, but the leading names in Minecraft server hosting have remained unsurprisingly high in demand this year.

-With that being said, we've handpicked the best Minecraft hosting services on the market as of October 2021, and listed the key features that qualified their services to make the shortlist.
+With that being said, we've handpicked the best Minecraft hosting services on the market right now, and listed the key features, including security, stability, and support, that qualified their services to make the shortlist.

-Shockbyte has 12 plans for you to choose from, with its cheapest plan going for $2.50 per month.
+Shockbyte is offering TechRadar readers an exclusive offer of 26% off the first month on all Minecraft server hosting plans.
 If all you need is 1GB RAM, Shockbyte’s Dirt plan offers that plus DDoS protection and unlimited bandwidth and disk space.

-These are the best Minecraft server hosting services
+The best Minecraft server hosting services of 2022 in full

 Hostinger (opens in new tab) promises the best web hosting solution for the perfect website, but also specializes in Minecraft server hosting, offering plans made especially for the game including resources that look to optimize Minecraft’s performance to the core.